 Louis owns Stacy’s @ Melrose Nightclub at 7th and Turney Avenues.

-Louis did not plan the 2018 fair, but was not alone in that opinion.
+Louis did not plan the 2018 fair, but also was not alone in his opinion.

 “Of all the things S.A.M.A.’s done over the years, the single most angriest time for all its members was the year I decided to put booths against the curb,” said Dave Cook, owner of Melrose-based Tan International and former S.A.M.A.
 Board member.
 “Most of the businesses complained they made less money that day than on a regular Saturday.”

 S.A.M.A.
 Membership Director Kenyatta Turner explained the Committee’s vision.